-People with Serious Mental Illnesses in Criminal Justice System - New Approaches Needed
+Serious Mental Illnesses and The Criminal Justice System

 Synopsis and Key Points:

 Report responding to the large number of people with serious mental illnesses in the criminal justice system requires more than mental health services.

 Research shows that people with serious mental illnesses, in general, display many of the same risk factors for criminal involvement as persons without these conditions.

 The study additionally reports that people with serious mental illnesses are frequently unemployed and homeless.

 In many ways, the criminal justice system is the largest provider of mental health services in the country.
 Estimates vary, but previous research has found that about 14 percent of persons in the criminal justice system have a serious mental illness, and that number is as high as 31 percent for female inmates.
 Researchers are defining serious mental illnesses to include such things as schizophrenia, bipolar spectrum disorders and major depressive disorders.

 "It has been assumed that untreated symptoms of mental illness caused criminal justice involvement, but now we're seeing that there is little evidence to support that claim," said Matthew Epperson, assistant professor at the University of Chicago School of Social Service Administration.